-Tizmoret is in its seventeenth year as Queens College Hillel’s professional Jewish a cappella group.
+Tizmoret is in its Eighteenth year as Queens College Hillel’s professional Jewish a cappella group.
 Tizmoret draws singers from colleges throughout New York City and has taken Jewish collegiate a cappella to the next level, performing classic Jewish melodies, American pop music and contemporary Israeli tunes.
 They have produced six CDs, with their most recent release, “Start Listening,” receiving critical acclaim in contemporary Jewish and secular a cappella circles.
 Also, the track “The Ballad of Mona Lisa” from their most recent album was nominated for best arrangement at the CARAs.

 Tizmoret has performed for college campuses, countless b’nei-mitzvah and synagogues, and various music festivals across the Eastern United States.
-They recently toured the east coast, won the 5th annual Long Island College A Cappella Challenge, won Kol HaOlam, the first National College Jewish A Cappella Competition, and performed in Italy at a New Year’s party!
+They recently toured the east coast, won the 5th annual Long Island College A Cappella Challenge, won Kol HaOlam, (the National Jewish Collegiate A Cappella Competition) two years in a row, and performed in Italy at a New Year’s party!

 Our A Cappella Director: Daniel Henkin

-For over twenty years, Daniel Henkin has conducted Jewish and secular choirs for children, teenagers, and adults, and has produced more than a dozen albums of Jewish and secular choral music.
+For over twenty five years, Daniel Henkin has conducted Jewish and secular choirs for children, teenagers, and adults, and has produced more than a dozen albums of Jewish and secular choral music.
 He has directed ensembles at Lincoln Center’s Avery Fisher and Merkin Halls.

 As an arranger and conductor, Daniel has helped pioneer the contemporary Jewish a cappella movement today.
-His choral arrangements are performed by ensembles throughout North America, and have shaped the sound and style of this generation’s Jewish a cappella choirs.
+His choral arrangements are performed by ensembles throughout North America and Israel, and have shaped the sound and style of this generation’s Jewish a cappella choirs.

 Daniel Henkin received his BA in Music and Philosophy from Columbia University, and his Masters degree in Music Composition from Indiana University’s School of Music.